cipherlogs/uhugrid/README.md

 ```
 <br>

-The plugin only comes with the basic styling that are needed for
+The plugin only comes with the basic styling needed for it to function properly.
-it to function properly.
-It is up to you to style `.gallery__item`
-and its content the way you want.
+It is up to you to style `.gallery__item` and its content the way you want.

 Overriding `.gallery` and `.gallery__item` is the correct way
 the library was intended to be used.
 Please watch the [**How to**](#how-to) video, to understand
 some important details before you override any styles.

 <br>